'I went blind overnight, now I play tennis for Ireland'

 "It was life-altering.
 I basically had to learn how to do everything again, to walk and, as ridiculous as it sounds, to learn how to feed myself again without spilling it over myself.

-"It was hard to deal with but, fast forward 20 years, and here I am representing Ireland at the World Games."
+"It was hard to deal with but, fast forward 20 years, here I am representing Ireland at the World Games."

 Indeed.
-In truly remarkable fashion, one of the new things 40-year-old Lisa learned how to do is play blind tennis.
+In truly remarkable fashion, one of the new things 40-year-old Lisa learned to do is play blind tennis.
 She first picked up a racket five years ago, having never played when she was fully sighted, and soon found herself being selected for Ireland.

 This week, she is part of the Ireland tennis team that is in Birmingham to take part in the International Blind Sport Federation World Games, where she will go up against players from a range of countries, including Mexico and Italy.